davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.html/index.md

     </p>
     ```

 3. Finally, override `public Queue<String> suggestFixes()`.
 What good is a syntax checker if it doesn't try to suggest possible fixes to malformed code?
-This method first grabs a queue of HTML tags (from calling your static method as before), and will return a *new Queue* of tags with fixes.
-The fixes can be the insertion of a missing tag, or the removal of a given tag that was in the wrong place.
-Here's how we'll tackle it.
-If the tag is void or a comment, then just enqueue it in the new queue.
-If it's an open tag, push it onto the stack and enqueue it in the new queue.

-   Here's where things get tricky: If the next tag is a closing tag, then you have to first check if the stack is empty.
-If so, then this `</tag>` never had a corresponding opening tag -- therefore, enclose the `</tag>` in a comment like this: `<!-- </tag> removed! -->` and enqueue the comment (not the closing tag) in the new queue.
-On the other hand, if the stack was non-empty, you need to pop the opening `<tag>` from the stack to test if it matches the closing `</tag>`.
-If they match, then enqueue the closing `</tag>`.
-If they *don't match*, then surround the closing `</tag>` in a comment as we did before, and enqueue it.
-Furthermore, enqueue the *correct* closing tag!

-   Phew that was a lot, but there's one more fix!
-Once you've examined all the tags from the queue, you need to check to see if there are any extraneous openings left in the stack.
-For each, enqueue a corresponding closing `</tag>` for it.
+This method fixes malformed HTML by returning a new `Queue` that includes inserted or commented-out tags where needed to correct nesting errors.
+You will first need to create:

+    - A Stack<String> to track open tags.
+    - A Queue<String> to build and return your corrected tag sequence.
+    - Also remember to create a copy of the original queue for iteration.

+  As before, process each tag in FIFO order:
+    - For each **void tag** and **comment**: Just enqueue it in the new queue.
+    - For each **open tag**:
+      - Push it onto the stack.
+      - Enqueue it into the new queue.
+    -  If it's a **closing tag**:
+      - Case 1: If the stack is empty:
+        - There’s no matching open tag, so this is invalid.
+Enqueue a comment like:
+          `<!-- </tag> removed! -->` (Do not enqueue the invalid closing tag.)
+      - Case 2: The stack is not empty:
+        - Pop the most recent open tag from the stack.
+        - If it matches the closing tag:
+          - Enqueue the closing tag as-is.
+        - If it doesn't match:
+          - Comment out the invalid closing tag as shown above.
+          - Enqueue the correct closing tag for the open tag you just popped (e.g., if you popped `<div>`, enqueue `</div>`).
+    - After processing all tags from the original queue:
+      - There may still be open tags left in the stack.
+For each one, enqueue a corresponding closing tag (e.g., `</div>`) to close any remaining unclosed tags.

    ```java
    HTMLValidator syntax = new HTMLValidator();